 This guide was inspired by Crime and Punishment in Chicago, a Website developed by the Smart Chicago Collaborative.

-A number of tools have been developed to make it easier for people to use and understand the data contained in this guide, and a growing number of these tools are being developed by public sector staff, the university community, journalists, and civic technologists.
+A number of tools have been developed to make it easier for people to use and understand the data contained in this guide, and a growing number of these tools are being developed by public sector staff at the City and County, the university community, journalists, and civic technologists.
 We’ve included links to some of them here.
 Please let us know if there are others that should be included in this list.

 With Burgh's Eye View you can easily see all kinds of data about Pittsburgh—including 311 requests, building permits, code violations, and public safety incidents.But City data isn’t a log of when and where we put our parking chairs.
 It’s a huge collection of information about the world around us that can help us understand what’s happening in our neighborhoods, and lead us to ideas and decisions that can make where we live better.